What is ROSA?

 Historical ROSA (1997-2016)

-The Historical ROSA is a nation-wide registry which contains completely de-identified data from all Australians who were assessed for and/or received government-subsidised aged care services from 1997-2016.
-It includes national aged care data and death records from 1997-2014, and will soon also be linked to de-identified Medicare Benefits Schedule (MBS) and Pharmaceutical Benefits Scheme (PBS) records for the period 2002-2016.
+The Historical ROSA is a nation-wide registry (the Registry of Senior Australians) which contains completely de-identified data from all Australians who were assessed for and/or received government-subsidised aged care services from 1997-2017.
+It includes national aged care data and death records from 1997-2014, linked to de-identified Medicare Benefits Schedule (MBS) and Pharmaceutical Benefits Scheme (PBS) records for the period 2002-2017.
+For the South Australian sub-set of this national cohort, de-identified hospitalisation and emergency department data from SA Health has also been linked.

 Establish and maintain ROSA, which will generate a unique data collection with analytic capability to guide evidence-driven decision making for quality, coordinated, efficient and age-friendly services and practices;